Nemanja Nikolić (footballer, born 1987): Honours

+Managerial career

+In October 2025, he completed the UEFA-MIP course and obtained a UEFA coaching license to manage football teams.
+On 11 November 2025, he was appointed as the sports director of Videoton.

 Personal life

 On 28 January 2011, Nikolić obtained Hungarian citizenship.
 András Cser-Palkovics, mayor of Székesfehérvár said that "We know about him that he knows the country, speaks the language since he has big plans with Videoton this year".
 Nikolić said that "I knew that it is not easy to obtain Hungarian citizenship but I hoped that due to the fact that my mother is Hungarian it would be easier but it turned out to be a bit more difficult."